xvrrr/AI-Creator/readme.md

 **How AI-Creator Makes Movie Edits**
 - Users only need to prepare the video sources and music files they want
 - Automatically extract music rhythm points
-- Automatically assist in storyboard query design based on the idea provided by the user
+- Automatically assists with storyboard query design through video content based on user-provided ideas
 - Automatically complete the editing and integration of the video

 ### 1.1 *Spider-Man: Across the Spider-Verse*